 Why it matters

-However, in the largest ransomware cases, criminals impersonate a trusted party in order to trick a victim into trusting them.
+However, in the most impactful ransomware cases, criminal impersonate a trusted party in order to trick a victim into their confidence.
 Often they use a legitimate domain name in the visible “From” field of the header, leaving receivers with no way to validate the sender’s true identity.
-These same-name domain attacks account for two thirds of all email attacks.
+These same-name domain attacks account for two-thirds of all email attacks.

-In ransomware cases with same-name domain impersonation, DMARC adoption by the impersonated domain name will stop these malicious attempts 100 percent of the time.
+In ransomware cases where same-name domain impersonation is used in phishing messages, DMARC adoption by the impersonated domain would effectively block the attack 100 percent of the time.